jlangch/venice/doc/readme/lazy-seq.md

 (first (lazy-seq 1 #(+ % 1))) ; => 1
  ```

-A lazy sequence can be realized to a list by applying the `doall` function.
+Realizing a lazy sequence to a list is done by applying the `doall` function.

-**Be aware that your runtime system will not survive realizing an infinite sequence.**
+**Be aware that your runtime system will not survive realizing an infinite **
+**lazy sequence.**

 ```clojure
 ;;; !!!
 DO NOT RUN THIS !!!